 Please contact Design for Democracy.

-Sarah Higgins is serving as Washington State’s Election Design Fellow, under contract to the office of the Washington Secretary of State, Sam Reed.
-She is assisting the state in the creation of bilingual ballots and voter information materials as counties aim to keep their diversely growing populations informed.
-She is also working with print vendors on continued efforts in ballot design reform, and working with state employees on the visual redesign of an online voter registration tool.
+Sarah Higgins served as Washington State’s Election Design Fellow from 2011–2013, under contract to the office of the Washington Secretary of State.
+She assisted the state in the creation of bilingual ballots and voter information materials to help counties keep diversely growing populations informed.
+She worked with print vendors on continued efforts in ballot design reform, and with state employees on the visual redesign of an online voter registration tool.

 Jenny Greeve served as Washington State’s first Election Design Fellow from 2010–2011 under contract to the office of the Washington Secretary of State, Sam Reed.
 She worked to redesign the state voter registration form and educate local officials about design resources, such as Design for Democracy’s top 10 election design guidelines.

 Sarrah Elizondo served as Oregon’s third Election Design Fellow from 2009–2010 by continuing her predecessor’s ballot design reform efforts and helping the state in its commitment to bringing election materials online.
 An award-winning designer, Elizondo brought to the position her experience in print gained at a California design firm, as well as her experience with interactive tools gained at Intuit and a bachelor’s degree in art and design from California Polytechnic State University.

 Amy Vainieri served as Oregon’s second Election Design Fellow in 2008-2009, significantly advancing ballot design reform efforts and updating election manuals.
 She brought design firm experience, an MFA in graphic design from the Savannah College of Art and Design and her thesis work–exploring presidential candidates’ visual branding and alternatives for neutral communication of candidate positions to voters–to the role.

 Matthew Goodrich served as Oregon’s first Election Design Fellow from 2007–2008.